cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Some observations:

 * The resulting values match.
-* The concurrent code executed `updateValueFactory` more often than the sequential code (in fact, the sequential code executed it exactly 9.999 times, which is one less than the total number of `AddOrUpdate()` calls scheduled: 10.000.
-This is because the sequential code calls the `addValueFactory` code exactly once when the entry does not exist and then the remaining 10.000 - 1 calls to update the existing value.)
+* The concurrent code invoked `updateValueFactory` more often than the sequential code (in fact, the sequential code invoked it exactly 9.999 times, which is one less than the total number of `AddOrUpdate()` calls scheduled: 10.000.
+This is because the sequential code invokes the `addValueFactory` delegate exactly once when the entry does not exist and then the remaining 10.000 - 1 calls to update the existing value.)
-  The results of the "excess" `updateValueFactory` calls have been discarded and didn't change the overall result because the actual value of the entry is not affected by them.
+  The results of the "excess" `updateValueFactory` invocations have been discarded and didn't change the overall result because the actual value of the entry is not affected by them (=> immutability of the value's type).

+There are some performance considerations here, which we'll shortly tackle in the conclusion of this article, but generally everything is fine here.

+If that would be all there is to it, things would be great an live would be easy.

 ## Mutable Data